 Book Lovers, listen up!
 What if we told you that there was a career in loving books?
 Too good to be true?
 But yes, it is possible.
 You can turn your passion into a satisfying career with a Degree in Library Sciences.

 Library and Information Science is a course offered by most of the established Universities in India.
-These courses help students gain insights and knowledge about collecting, cataloging, preserving, archiving and disseminating information.
+These courses help students gain insights and knowledge about collecting, cataloging, preserving, archiving, and disseminating information.

 We recently had the opportunity to catch up with Mr. D.V Patwardhan, an M.Lib with 44 years of rich work experience.
-He has worked in research institutes like NAL (National Aerospace Laboratory), manufacturing cum research companies like Kirloskar Electric Company and academic institutes like junior colleges and Engineering colleges.
-Here is an excerpt of his interview.
+He has worked in research institutes like NAL (National Aerospace Laboratory), manufacturing cum research companies like Kirloskar Electric Company, and academic institutes like junior colleges and Engineering colleges.
+Here is an excerpt from his interview.
 We are sure this will be very informative for anyone thinking of choosing Library Sciences as a profession.

 What are the courses available in Library Science?

 Library Science is generally known as Library and Information Sciences.
 Today there are Diploma, Degree, and Masters Courses available.
 One can even go on to pursue M.Phil or PhD. in Library Sciences.
 Usually, when you start off, not many students know what they really want to do in life.
 M.Lib can be taken up by graduates of any stream.
 So, if you have an exposure to certain fields like Science or Commerce or Arts, you would be able to understand their needs and better serve your future clientele, especially if you wish to work in professional educational institutes or research institutes.

 B.Lib and M.Lib courses are each of 1-year duration.
 Some Universities offer an integrated course of 2 years.
 Completion of B. Lib is mandatory in many of the Colleges if you wish to pursue M.Lib.
 Usually, there is an entrance test and selected candidates are given admission to M.Lib.